sebastus/splunk-aks-chart/README.md

-# splunk-aks-chart
-Splunk chart for Kubernetes
+# Helm Chart for Splunk

 This chart is based on the article [Deploy Splunk Enterprise on Kubernetes: Splunk Connect for Kubernetes and Splunk Insights for Containers (BETA) - Part 1][splunk-k8s]